 - Base rate: up to 0.30% after the promo ends

-A note on the promo: This is where we have to be direct.
 A 0.30% base savings rate isn’t competitive.
 If you’re drawn to Tangerine primarily for the savings rate, understand that the promotional period ends — and at 0.30%, you’d earn $30/year on $10,000.
-EQ Bank at 2.75% would earn you $275 on the same balance, no promo required.
-Tangerine’s strength is the chequing account and full-service experience, not the long-term savings rate.
+EQ Bank at 2.75% earns $275 on the same balance, no promo required.
+Tangerine’s strength is the chequing experience and budgeting tools, not the long-term savings rate.

-- Most established digital bank in Canada — well-run, reliable
+- Most established digital bank in Canada — reliable, well-run

 - Scotiabank ATM network is extensive